The Chinese Unicorn Qilin

 Do you have some additional information about the Chinese unicorn myth you would like to share?
 What do you think, is qilin still a unicorn, even though it’s so different from the classic European unicorn?

 Please share your thoughts about qilin in the comment section below!
-Learn more about where other types of unicorns live.
+Learn more about where unicorns live.

 Your post is interesting and intriguing.
 As a minister and teacher of World History, I was struck by the amount of information I had never heard of.
 It was engaging to think about how the qilin is similar to angels in Christianity and how they function the same.
 It occurred to me that all religion has something common.

 Thank you so much!
 Yes, all major religions have something in common indeed.
 In fact, unicorns are even mentioned in the Bible, although they are not called unicorns in the later translations.

 I love unicorns and I love dragons- but I had not heard of the Chinese unicorn before today.
 What an interesting, informative article.
 The first few pictures of the qilin statue in Beijing I would not have associated with a unicorn because it has two horns.
 But I totally see it in the other two pictures.

 Thanks, Amber!
 Yes, some of the qilin statues in China are easy to confuse with other animals like dragons and lions, which also have many statues.

 I really not sure how to answer your question at the end of your post, Is it a unicorn?
 It certainly does not look like what I seen protrayed as a unicorn in the last.
 It like you said looks nothing like a horse or even a giraffe for that matter.

 But as many things that are mysterious, often stories are retold slightly different each time and well who knows maybe all the horse like unicorns most westerners see as unicorns actually look a lot more like this chinese unicorn.